groman1/minesweeper-c/README.md

-A simple minesweeper game implementation using C's curses library.
+A simple minesweeper game implementation using C's curses library. (needs to be compiled with -lncurses if using gcc)
 Controls:
 Arrows - move selection,
 Space - select
-Delete - exit
+q - exit
 Insert - mark mine